Installation

 Method 3: Manual upload via FTP

-Use this method if you prefer FTP access or need to install without admin dashboard access.
+Use this method if you prefer FTP access or cannot install via the admin dashboard.

 - Download the plugin ZIP file and extract it on your computer